 44And having left them again and having gone away, he prayed a third time, saying the same words again.

-45Then he comes to the disciples, and says to them, “Are you still sleeping and taking your rest?
-Look!, the hour has drawn near, and the Son of Man is betrayed into the hands of sinners.
+45Then he came to the disciples, and said to them, “Are you still sleeping and taking your rest?
+Look!
+The hour has drawn near and the Son of Man is betrayed into the hands of sinners.

-46Arise, let us be going.
-Look!, the one betraying me has drawn near.”
+46Arise, let’s go.
+Look!
+The one betraying me has drawn near.”

-47And while he was still speaking, Look!, Judas, one of the Twelve, came, and with him was a great multitude with swords and clubs, sent from the chief priest and elders of the People.
+47And while he was still speaking, look, Judas, one of the Twelve, came, and with him was a large crowd with swords and clubs, sent from the chief priest and elders of the People.

 48Now the one betraying him gave them a sign, saying, “Whomever I will kiss, he is the one.
 Seize him.”